skyflaren/autoslide/README.md

 # Installation

-To begin, make sure that you have installed pipenv.
+After cloning the repo, make sure that you have installed pipenv:
 ```
 >> pip install pipenv
 ```

-Make sure the directory is the project file then activate the virtual environment by typing,
+Make sure the directory is the project file then activate the virtual environment by typing:
 ```
 >> pipenv shell
 ```

-All the dependencies can be installed by running,
+All the dependencies can be installed by running:
 ```
 >> pipenv sync
 ```

-After installing the dependencies, navigate to the src folder and run the server by typing
+After installing the dependencies, navigate to the src folder and run the server by typing:
 ```
 >> cd src
 >> python manage.py runserver